 To: 3GPP TSG RAN WG1

-ACTION: RAN WG4 respectfully asks RAN WG1 and RAN WG2 to clarify the priority between LTE SL and NR SL with the questions as captured above.
+ACTION: RAN WG4 respectfully asks RAN WG1 and RAN WG2 to clarify the priority between LTE SL and NR SL and feedback on switching period position with the questions as captured above.

 3. Date of Next TSG-RAN WG4 Meetings: